-Keep it to two dogs or less per campsite.
+Keep it to two dogs or fewer per campsite.

 As a courtesy to other visitors, it is recommended you bring no more than two dogs per campsite.
 This also helps reduce the impact on the natural resources and aids with noise control.